dzhavat/dzhavat.github.io/_posts/2020-04-04-my-thoughts-on-github-discussions.md

 title: My thoughts on GitHub Discussions
 ---

 It’s not a secret anymore that GitHub is working on a new feature called “Discussions”.
-It’s a new place where people can have discussions(!) or ask questions à la StackOverflow.
+It’s a new place where people can have discussions or ask questions à la StackOverflow.
 It’s in beta right now and can only be seen in a few selected open source projects like [Tailwind CSS](https://github.com/tailwindcss/tailwindcss/discussions), [Next.js](https://github.com/zeit/next.js/discussions) and [Office 365 CLI](https://github.com/pnp/office365-cli/discussions).
 There are probably others as well.

 <figure>
   <img src="/assets/img/2020/04/04/github-discussions.jpg" alt="GitHub Discussions">